-A grade of an "F" in any class disqualifies a student from taking a field trip and missing class.
-It is the teachers' responsibility to email or place a list of students missing class for activities in the mailboxes of other teachers at least three days in advance.
+A grade of an "F" in any class disqualifies a student from taking a field trip if it is labeled as extracurricluar or rewards trip and missing class.
+However, if it is labeled as an academic field trip then eligibility will not be considered.
+It is the teacher's responsibility to email or place a list of students missing class for activities in the mailboxes of other teachers at least three days in advance.
 It is the teacher's responsibility to make sure that all students involved are eligible.